thrive-framework/thrive-versioning-plugin/README.md

             }
         }
         dependencies {
-            classpath "com.github.thrive-framework:thrive-versioning-plugin:0.1.0-SNAPSHOT"
+            classpath "com.github.thrive-framework:thrive-versioning-plugin:0.1.0"
         }
     }

 > There are some reported incidents where JitPack isn't working properly if you don't specify repo name.
 > It will probably work without it, but when in doubt, use it.

-Use the plugin with old-style convention:
+Use the plugin with old style convention:

     apply plugin: "com.github.thrive-versioning"

+or with new style:

+    plugins {
+        id "com.github.thrive-versioning" version "0.1.0"
+    }

 ## Algorithm